What Is Proprietary Trading?

 And as a result, he restricted the banks in the US from making certain types of speculative investments that are not meant for the benefit of their customers.

 This rule is called the Volcker Rule, and it is part of the Dodd-Frank Wall Street Reform and Consumer Protection Act.

 The rule came into effect from 21st July 2015.
 After a year, the major banks requested to offer them a 5-year room to pare down the illiquid investments.

 Benefits of Proprietary Trading

-- The third benefit of prop trading is that bank can quickly become the key players in the market.
-Since the banks have access to the information no investors would have access to, the full benefit would only be exploited by the banks.
+- The third benefit of prop trading is that the bank can quickly become the key players in the market.
+Since the banks have access to the information, no investors would have access to the full benefit would only be exploited by the banks.

 That’s why it’s always prudent to understand the difference between them.

-This has been a guide to What is Proprietary Trading, how it works, benefits of prop trading and its differences between hedge fund vs prop trading.
+This article has been a guide to What is Proprietary Trading, how it works, the benefits of prop trading, and its differences between hedge fund vs. prop trading.
 You may also have a look at the following articles to learn more –